-The fair value of unlisted debt investments and money market funds are derived from the quoted prices provided by financial institutions.
+The fair value of unlisted debt investments are derived from the quoted prices provided by financial institutions.

-Management has assessed that the fair values of the Group's trade receivables, loan receivables, cash and cash equivalent, balances with fellow subsidiaries, financial liabilities included in other payables and accruals, bank borrowing and amount due to the ultimate holding company approximate to their carrying amounts largely due to the short term maturities of these instruments.
+Management has assessed that the fair values of the Group's trade receivables, loan receivables, financial assets included in prepayments, deposits and other receivables, cash and cash equivalent, balances with fellow subsidiaries, financial liabilities included in other payables and accruals and an amount due to the ultimate holding company approximate to their carrying amounts largely due to the short term maturities of these instruments.

-21. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES 20.